OtivoOdiero/docker-cisco-lab/README.md

 ### Steps

-0. clone this repo (or download zip file)
+0. clone this repo (or download zip file if git is not installed)

 ```bash
 $ git clone github.com/jeffreystoke/cisco-lab
 ```

-1. Extract 32bit lib from a debian container
+1. Extract 32bit lib from a debian container (you can ignore this step for there is already a extracted one in `bin`)

 ```bash
 $ make prepare